 What are the symptoms of co-occurring disorders?

 The symptoms of co-occurring disorders will vary by the psychological disorder and substance abuse condition with which the person has been diagnosed.
 However, friends and family concerned about a loved one can watch for a few common signs.
 For example, a loved one may fail to fulfill responsibilities in school or at work.
 He or she may become reclusive, spending more time alone or with “new” friends.
 Individuals may also show signs of financial distress, sudden trouble with the law, or an increased frequency of hospitalization.
 Seeking treatment immediately if you recognize these signs is important, as these individuals are also at a higher risk for homelessness, suicide and early death.
+To help recognize common co-occurring disorders, here are few of the most common:

 Effective treatment for co-occurring disorders